 Title A Prospective, Registry-based, Observational Study to Assess Maternal, Fetal and Infant Outcomes following Exposure to Rimegepant: The Migraine Observational Nurtec Pregnancy Registry (MONITOR) Protocol version identifier Version 2.0, 08 Nov 2022 Date of last version 18 Aug 2021 EU PAS register number EUPAS45356 Active substance Rimegepant(formerly BHV-3000), ATC code N02CD06 Medicinal product NurtecODT TM /Vydura® Product reference BHV-3000 (US) EU/1/22/1645 (EU) Procedure number EMA/H/C/005725 Marketing authorization holder(s) Biohaven Pharmaceutical Ireland DAC Joint PASS No Research question and objectives The primary research question of this study is: "Is there an increased risk of adverse fetal, maternal, and infant outcomes in women with migraines exposed to rimegepant during pregnancy?"
 The purpose of the study is to prospectively evaluate fetal, maternal, and infant outcomes through 12 months of age among women exposed to rimegepant during pregnancy, as well as in 2 comparison groups of women with and without migraine who are not exposed to rimegepant during pregnancy.
 The primary objective is to compare the occurrence of major congenital malformations in the fetuses/infants of women with migraine exposed to rimegepant during pregnancy or just prior to pregnancy (up to 3 days prior to conception) to 1) an internal cohort of women with migraine.
-The secondary objectives are to describe the occurrence of adverse fetal outcomes, maternal pregnancy complications, infant outcomes at birth, and infant events of interest up to 1 year post-delivery in women with migraine exposed to rimegepant during pregnancy or just prior to zonception), and to form comparisons to the same outcomes in 1) on internal cohort of women with migraine not exposed to rimegepant before or during pregnancy and 2) an external cohort of pregnant women without migraine: • Fetal outcomes (recognized spontaneous abortions, elective terminations, termination of pregnancy for fetal anomaly [TOPFA], stillbirths, minor malformations) • Maternal pregnancy complications (including but not limited to preeclampsia, eclampsia, gestational hypertension, gestational diabetes) • Infant outcomes (including but not limited to preterm birth and small for gestational age) • Other adverse events, including infant events of interest (including but not limited to postnatal growth deficiency and infant developmental delay up to 1 year of age) Country of study US Author Kristin Veley, PharmD, MPH PPD, part of Thermo Fisher Scientific 3900 Paramount Parkway Morrisville, NC 27560 kristin.veley@evidera.com
+The secondary objectives are to describe the occurrence of adverse fetal outcomes, maternal pregnancy complications, infant outcomes at birth, and infant events of interest up to 1 year post-delivery in women with migraine exposed to rimegepant during pregnancy or just prior to pregnancy or just prior to pregnancy is birth, and infant events of interest up to 3 days prior to conception), and internal cohort of women with migraine not exposed to rimegepant before or during pregnancy and 2) an external cohort of pregnant women without migraine: Fetal outcomes (recognized spontaneous abortions, elective terminations, termination of pregnancy for fetal anomaly [TOPFA], stillbirths, minor malformations) Maternal pregnancy complications (including but not limited to preeclampsia, eclampsia, gestational hypertension, gestational diabetes) Infant outcomes (including but not limited to preterm birth and small for gestational age) Other adverse events, including infant events of interest (including but not limited to postnatal growth deficiency and infant developmental delay up to 1 year of age) Country of study Author Kristin Veley, PharmD, MPH PPD, part of Thermo Fisher Scientific 3900 Paramount Parkway Morrisville, NC 27560 kristin.veley@evidera.com